 A City Year is more than just a gap year

-During my senior year of high school, my parents really wanted me to take a gap year.
+After my senior year of high school, my parents really wanted me to take a gap year.
 Service and giving back to the community are a big part of how I was raised.
 My friends and family were familiar with City Year and its mission to help prepare students with the social, emotional and academic skills and mindsets to succeed in school and in life.
 Once I decided to take a gap year and apply, they were very supportive even though it meant moving to New York City on my own.

 I was 18 when I started my AmeriCorps year, and I was a little intimidated at first.
 Most of the other AmeriCorps members on my team were recent college graduates, so I felt like I had a lot to learn.
 I quickly realized that while I didn't have the same academic credentials as my teammates, I still had something to contribute to my team and my students.
 During high school, I attended and tutored students in Washington, D.C., so I had relevant real-world experiences in terms of what it would be like to serve as an AmeriCorps member.